Parks and Recreation Commission

 - making of rules.

-Further, the commission reviews construction or alteration of all buildings and structures within 100 feet of a public park or parkway (Municipal Code Section 7.4-11).
+Further, the commission reviews construction or alteration of all buildings and structures within 100 feet of a public park or parkway.
+More information about applying for this review may be found here.